dfinity/wg-identity-authentication/topics/proxied_canister_calls.md

 document are to be interpreted as described in [RFC2119](https://datatracker.ietf.org/doc/html/rfc2119).

 ## Assumptions
-* The browser and the IDP can be trusted.
+* The browser and the IDP are trusted by the end-user and the relying party.
 * Relying parties and target canisters might be malicious.

 ## Protocol